DavidShoe/WebViewExample/readme.md

  Install the new debug adapter: "JavaScript Debugger"

 ## Usage
+Scenario 0 is c++ debugging of the test application Scenarios 1-3 are using the old debug adapter Scenarios 4-6 are using the new debug adapter
 ### Scenario 1
     To Test basic debugger functionality of the old debugger add in.
 This will attach to the first webview created.
 ### Scenario 2